Tyler Allgeier, No. 13 BYU run past Utah State 34-20

 BYU (5-0) beat Utah State (3-2) for the second straight time in the Battle for the Old Wagon Wheel rivalry series.

-Baylor Romney threw for 187 yards and a touchdown on 15-of-19 passing in the first half, but was injured just before halftime and sat out the second half.
+Baylor Romney threw for 187 yards and a touchdown on 15-of-19 passing in the first half but was injured when his head hit the turf hard just before halftime.
+He sat out the second half.
 He made his second consecutive start with Jaren Hall sidelined because of a rib injury.

+“He obviously couldn’t come back and play the game,” BYU coach Kalani Sitake said.
+“We had to protect him and keep him safe.”

 Third-string quarterback Jacob Conover led the offense after halftime.
 The freshman threw for 45 yards on 5-of-9 passing in his college debut.